yueguoguo/yueguoguo.github.io/_posts/2017-05-23-elastic-use-of-cloud.md

 in allocating computing resources corresponding to requirement of each sub projects.
 DSVM is agile so that a machine does not have to be alive all the time.
 It is fired up on demand, and generates cost only being used.

-To illustrate, the following depict a
+To illustrate, the following diagram depict a DSVM resource planning scenario for flight delay prediction.
+While details can be found at the [GitHub repository](https://github.com/Microsoft/acceleratoRs/flightDelayPredictionWithDSVM), it is worth mentioning here that the

 ![pipeline](https://github.com/yueguoguo/yueguoguo.github.io/blob/master/images/architecture.png)